-As a teenager, Patty knew she wanted to fly professionally and started toward that goal by soloing at sixteen and attaining every rating except an ATP by age twenty.
-During college, Patty flight-instructed and flew cargo to build time and pay bills, never losing sight of her goal.
-Two months after graduation a single seizure caused the loss of her medical and legal right to fly.
+As a teenager, Patty knew she wanted to fly professionally, began flight training and soloed at sixteen and attained every rating except an ATP by age twenty-one.
+During college, Patty flight-instructed and flew cargo.
+Two months after graduation a single seizure caused the loss of her medical and the right to fly.
 However, God faithfully kept her close to aviation for the next thirty years.
-To refocus, Patty went back to school after relocating to Washington state in 1988 with her mom and husband.
+Patty went back to school after relocating to Washington in 1988 with her mom and husband.
 She attained an MBA and a Masters in Professional Accounting (Tax) from the University of Washington before starting a twenty-year Boeing career as a Financial Analyst.
 In 2010, Patty's husband passed away after a year-long battle with cancer.
 Her strong network of faith and an incredibly strong, healthy mom at age ninety-one provided considerable comfort.

 Greg and Patty met in 2011 when Greg purchased a moped scooter from Patty at a community garage sale.
 The two quickly discovered many things in common, most notably, both dealt with the challenges of caring for and dealing with elderly moms in their homes.
 They dated, and Patty joined the church where Greg actively attended for many years.
 They married on the one-year anniversary of their chance “garage sale” meeting in June 2012.
 The new family was now complete with Greg’s two adult children and two granddaughters.
 Patty, herself childless, felt especially blessed.
 All lived in northwest Washington until Greg and Patty’s relocation to Kenai, AK.

 Today, Greg and Patty enjoy spending time supporting pastor and missionary families in bush villages as well as serving as the marketing leader and finance/office manager.